 Aboard the submarine

-For nearly 30 years, the submarine Flore-S645 has taken up its quarters on the former submarine base in Lorient.
+For more than 30 years, the submarine Flore-S645 has taken up its quarters on the former submarine base in Lorient.
 It has been open to the public since 2010.

 Memories of the submariners

 Equipped with an audio guide recounting tales and anecdotes told by former submariners step over the threshold into the submarine Flore-S645.

 Step by step, the visit leads you into the bowels of this great machine, from the torpedo station to the racks (sleeping areas), passing through the central navigation and manoeuvring station and the emblem of the submarine services - its periscope.

 The remarkable life of the crew